zariuq/Project-Euler/README.md

 We're asked not to post our answers elsewhere, but, frankly, many other people do.
 So I'll just add how I did it.
 (I'll leave the actual answers out :>)

+Mistakes I made, hacky or inefficient parts are left in.
+So beware~